mcorwin17/MaxOS/README.md

 ## MaxOS: Simple x86 Bootloader and Kernel
 About:
 This project is a basic x86 bootloader that loads a simple kernel from memory and displays characters to the screen using direct memory access to VGA text mode.
+(Self taught through books / online resources)

 <!-- Overview of current functionality implemented in MaxOS -->
 What It Does: